Turn failing CI/CD pipelines into 30-second explanations.

 Does it work with Jenkins?

 Yes.
-A small post-build script posts the build log to Exlogare; the rest of the pipeline is identical to the GitLab flow.
+A small post-build script POSTs the build log to Exlogare; from there the pipeline is identical to the GitLab flow.

 Is there a free tier?